 See Prices

-17. It Was Built From the Spoils of War
+17. The Colosseum Was Built From the Spoils of War

-General Titus besieged and conquered Jerusalem in 70 A.D.
-He returned with gold and silver supposedly amounting to 110,000 pounds ( 50,000kg) of gold and silver.
+General Titus besieged and conquered Jerusalem in A.D.
+70. He returned with gold and silver supposedly amounting to 110,000 pounds (50,000 kg).
 Emperor Vespasian spent that entire amount on games and mostly on building the Flavian Amphitheater.

 Not only were gold and silver taken from Jerusalem, but also many slaves.
-A general consensus was that the Jewish settlement already in Rome paid for the freedom of many of the slaves when they arrived to Rome, but I think it is safe to say that many would have been used in building the Colosseum as well.
+There is general consensus that the Jewish settlement already in Rome paid for the freedom of many of the slaves when they arrived to Rome, but I think it’s safe to say that many would have been used in building the Colosseum as well.

-16. The Romans Used Gigantic Cranes to Build the Stadium
+16. Romans Used Gigantic Cranes To Build the Stadium

-We tend to think of people who roamed the earth before us to be simpletons.
-But remember that we are speaking about Ancient Rome!
-A really cool fact about the Colosseum is that the stones that were used to build the Colosseum weighed between 20- 50 tons so with humans alone it would have been impossible!
+We tend to think of people who roamed the earth before us as simpletons.
+However, we’re talking about Ancient Rome here!
+A really cool fact about the Colosseum is that the stones used to build the Colosseum weighed between 20 to 50 tons.
+So, with humans alone it would have been impossible!

 They created these cranes by tying two massive tree trunks together at the top and splitting them open at the bottom.
-They would then connect them to a gigantic wheel up to 25ft ( 8m) in diameter.
-Then with a hook, they would strap one end to the object being lifted and the other to the top of the trees.
-A sort of pendulum was then created, allowing them to lift up massive weights.
+They would then connect them to a gigantic wheel up to 25 feet (8 meters) in diameter.
+Then, with a hook, they would strap one end to the object being lifted and the other to the top of the trees.
+A sort of pendulum was created, allowing them to lift up massive weights.
 Genius!
-Keep reading for more Colosseum Facts!

-15. Only Some of the Fighters Were Named “Gladiators”
+15. Only Some of the Fighters Were Called “Gladiators”

-One of the most unknown Colosseum facts is the origin of the word, Gladiator.
-The word Gladiator means literally a person carrying a ” Gladius” or small sword.
+One of the most unknown Colosseum facts is the origin of the word “gladiator.”
+The word literally means a person carrying a “gladius” or small sword.
 As these contests progressed over the centuries, more innovative weapons were created to make it more of a spectacle.

-That’s right, as big as our stadiums today.
-Archeologists put the figure at between 50,000- 60,000 people, but according to official records ( Roman Regional Catalogues), by the end of the 4th century a whopping 85,000 people could fit in!
+That’s right, the Colosseum is as big as our stadiums today.
+Archeologists put the figure at between 50,000 and 60,000 people.
+However, according to official records (Roman Regional Catalogues), by the end of the 4th century a whopping 85,000 people could fit in!

-Even if the number is more on the low end of 50,000 people, that is still an amazing feat and super cool fact about the colosseum, considering we are talking about 2,000 years ago.
+Even if the number is more on the low end of 50,000 people, that’s still an amazing feat and a fact that really puts the colosseum into perspective, considering we’re talking about 2,000 years ago.
 It is only when you stand on the Arena floor inside the Colosseum that you truly understand how big it was.

-As you can imagine, it’s not that easy to drain a lake of those dimensions, so Vespasian’s engineers built a series of canals and transformed them into gigantic sewers which allowed the water to not only drain away but also have a steady flow of water below the Colosseum for sewage ( 60,000 people remember).
-Genius!
+As you can imagine, it’s not that easy to drain a lake of those dimensions.
+So, Vespasian’s engineers built a series of canals and transformed them into gigantic sewers, which allowed the water to not only drain away but also brought a steady flow of water for sewage below the Colosseum.
+Very clever considering 60,000 people would be using the facilities.

 12. The Colosseum Was in Color